 Because you don’t need a degree in:

-To know these are tactics used by some Clients to negotiate a lower rate.
+To know these are tactics used by some clients to negotiate a lower rate.
 So whatever you do, don’t fall for this trap and walk away from this client.

-Don’t make the false assumption that a Client with no budget now, will have the budget in the future.
+So don’t make the false assumption that a client with no budget now, will have the budget in the future.

-Because for every client without the budget, there will always be a new client in the future that does have the budget.
+Because for every client without the budget, there will always be a new client in the future, that does have the budget.

 Besides, you have other clients to service in your business who do have the budget, and it makes no sense to take away ‘time’ and ‘resources’ from your loyal clients.

-No budget now = no budget in the future (the assumption you need to make).
+Takeaway: No budget now = no budget in the future (the assumption you need to make).
+So walk away.

 7. Your Client Complains About Your Fee